-Osterwieck is situated at an altitude of 123 m in the Ilse valley.
+Osterwieck is situated at an elevation of 123 m in the Ilse valley.
 It has a population of about 4,200.

 The earliest reliable document mentioning the name Ostrewic dates from 1073.
-A document of 1215 for the first time refers to Osterwieck as a town ('in civitate nostra Osterwic'), which leads to the conclusion that Osterwieck must have received a charter at some time before that date.
+A document of 1215 for the first time refers to Osterwieck as a town (in civitate nostra Osterwic), which leads to the conclusion that Osterwieck must have received a charter at some time before that date.
 In 1511 a large fire destroyed almost the entire town.
 In 1535/48 the Reformation was introduced.
 The population began to grow especially in the 19th century.
-The industrialization during the second half of that century brought new manufactures and small industries into Osterwieck.
+The industrialisation during the second half of that century brought new manufactures and small industries into Osterwieck.

 Osterwieck is well-known for its romantic old town with its numerous half-timbered houses dating from the Gothic, Renaissance, Baroque and Classicist periods.

 The church of St. Stephen (Stephanikirche) [background] stands on a place where Charlemagne in 780 AD had already built a wooden church.
 The present church was erected in the mid 12th century.
 After the fire of 1511 nave and choir were rebuilt in Gothic style.
 The choir was finished in 1516, the nave was rebuilt between 1552 and 1557.
 The two massive west towers (53 and 54 m high) had already been part of the older, Romanesque, church of the 12th century.
 The pointed tower roofs, however, were only added in the 16th century.
 The Romanesque altar supports a wood-carved double-winged altar-piece of the late 15th century.
 The carved pulpit was created in 1570, the choir stalls date from 1620.